In under 3 hours, London pups can get to the Isle of Wight and explore everything the beautiful island has to offer.

 The menu is heavily seafood based with an oriental vibe but there are some meat and veggie options too and of course there is always lobster!

+You can also find Smoking Lobster in West Cowes.
 A definite must visit for all foodies visiting the area!

 The menu is seasonal and once again seafood heavy - but what else would you expect on a small island!
 All the dishes were beautifully presented and delicious.